Infection and Root Canal Treatment

 An abscess will not heal on its own and if left untreated, the infection can spread to the jaw bone and other parts of the head and neck.
 If allowed to expand, it can also weaken the jaw as it begins to resorb and replace bony tissue.

-Abscesses are very serious so it is critical to work closely with Dr. Dyras or Dr. Bedro to treat it as early as possible to minimize the potential for harm.
+Abscesses are very serious so it is critical to work closely with Dr. Dyras to treat it as early as possible to minimize the potential for harm.

 Dental Health and Root Canals